FastAsChuff/Primitive-Sequences-With-Minimal-Sum-Calculator/README.md

 14 216 [4, 6, 9, 10, 11, 13, 14, 15, 17, 19, 21, 23, 25, 29]

 15 247 [4, 6, 9, 10, 11, 13, 14, 15, 17, 19, 21, 23, 25, 29, 31]

+I wrote a more powerful version of the algorithm in a c program.
+See primseqs.txt for its results.